 Summary of Degree

-The MSE is obtained by completing a minimum of 30 credit hours of coursework (which may include optional directed study, project, or research credits).
+The MSE is obtained by completing a minimum of 30 credit hours of coursework, which may include optional directed study, project, or research credits.
 Students also have the option of completing a practicum if they wish to make industry experience part of their educational plan.
 This increases the program to 33 credit hours by adding the course ENGR-5723: Graduate Engineering Practicum.
 The program is offered on campus, though some classes are also offered online.

 Purpose and Objectives

-- Increased depth of knowledge in the chosen engineering major, including a blend of current theory and practice
+- Increased depth of knowledge in the chosen engineering major, including a blend of current theory and practice.

-- Increased breadth of knowledge extending beyond the chosen engineering major into other engineering, mathematics, computer science, and/or business topics
+- Increased breadth of knowledge extending beyond the chosen engineering major into other engineering, mathematics, computer science, and/or business topics.

-- Enhanced communication skills within the practice of engineering and the management of technology
+- Enhanced communication skills within the practice of engineering and the management of technology.

-- Knowledge of issues of ethics and social responsibility and an understanding of Christian values and faith
+- Knowledge of issues of ethics and social responsibility and an understanding of Christian values and faith.

-The MSE degree at OC has been accredited by the Higher Learning Commission (HLC) of the North Central Association of Colleges and Schools [30 North LaSalle Street, Suite 2400, Chicago, IL 60602 (800-621-7440)] since 2009.
+The MSE degree at Oklahoma Christian University has been accredited by the Higher Learning Commission [30 North LaSalle Street, Suite 2400, Chicago, IL 60602 (800-621-7440)] since 2009.